TudorPetrariu/Nuxt-Dad-Jokes/README.md

 # dadjokes

-> List of bad dad jokes
+> List of best bad dad jokes to learn working with nuxt

 ## Build Setup